willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 - The prompts shared with a specific team.

 > [!NOTE]
-> The user account running the PowerShell script to export the data needs to be assigned the Global admin role.
+> The user account running the PowerShell script to export the data needs to be assigned the Global Admin role.

 ## Configure your Windows PowerShell environment